ophelia, corrected

 Hozier’s “De Selby”— Irish author Frann O’Brien’s novel The Third Policeman.
 Hozier is Irish.

-But what Taylor Swift does awkwardly and lazily, in Ophelia’s case, is that she wrongly transforms the lore in a way that appears to be an accurate portrayal and even empowering on the surface to kids who’ve never read Shakespeare — but in reality, maketh no sense underneath.
-And so, I mourn for those who, thanks to Taylor Swift’s cultural power, will now believe this mistake is the rightful modern take on one of literature’s most tragic heroines.
+But what Taylor Swift does, in Ophelia’s case, is wrongly transform the lore in a way that appears to be an accurate and empowering portrayal to kids who’ve never read Shakespeare.
+And so, I mourn for those who, thanks to Taylor Swift’s cultural power, will now believe this is the rightful modern take on one of literature’s most tragic heroines.

 Her lyrics invite close reading.
 Fans hunt for clues, trace Easter Eggs, and connect themes across albums.
 She may have turned parasocial fandom into collective study — and that’s a genuine achievement.
 Pop too is meant to be fun, fleeting, and even ridiculous.
 That’s its beauty.
 It doesn’t need to make us see beyond ourselves like works of literature might.
 Lana Del Rey, Beyoncé, and Hozier also borrow from literature — but none of them make claims to be our English teachers.

-There’d be no problem with the mishandling of Ophelia to be used as a wink at her fiancé’s sexual prowess if she simply stayed: a brilliant pop songwriter and an unmatched brand architect.
-Why this need to be a literary figure?
-To be called the Shakespeare of our generation?
-Would the Shakespeare of our generation really write lyrics this thin?
-And which poet, truly, only refers to past poets and turns them into caricature?
+There’d be no problem with the mishandling of Ophelia to be used as a wink at her fiancé’s sexual prowess for a pop songwriter and an unmatched brand architect.
+But to want to be a literary figure, the Shakespeare of our generation — is where things start to wobble.
+Which poet, truly, only refers to past poets and turns them into caricature?

-With folklore and evermore, this self-fashioned myth of poet and the English teacher of the internet age crystallized and maybe she even earned it for a beat there.
-But with this song, that title now just seems bizarre.
+With folklore and evermore, this self-fashioned myth of poet and the English teacher of the internet age crystallized and maybe even felt earned.
+But with this song, that title now seems bizarre.

 Many great artists have had what one would call lukewarm albums, even those with the successes of The Life of a Showgirl.
 Bob Dylan’s Self Portrait famously prompted critic Greil Marcus to open his review with, “What is this shit?”